Jako/RememberThis/core/components/rememberthis/docs/index.md

 * The data added to the list could be retreived from MODX resources or from xPDO packages.
 * Adding and removing elements from the list could be made by url params or by AJAX.
 * jQuery AJAX script with extendable callbacks.
+* FormIt hooks to mail the remembered list.

 <!-- Piwik -->
 <script type="text/javascript">